aelalamy42/ICG23_18/GL3_env_cubemap/readme.txt

 In this task, we constructed the camera projection matrix which has a correct light camera's view frustum.
 For this we used the function perspective.
 For its parameters, we used given to us minimum and maximum distances and for other parameters like aspect ratio, we had to find them.
 The aspect ratio is going to be 1, since all of our canvas are squares.
-The fovy attribute is going to be equal to pi/2 since the camera is in the middle of the square.
+The fovy attribute is going to be equal to pi/2 since the camera is in the middle of the square and we want to look all the way up.

 Task GL3.2.2: Up vectors for cube camera

 In this task we modified the up vectors for each cube side camera.
+This was done by looking at the figure on the data and choose the up vectors correspondingly.

 Task GL3.2.3: Reflection shader

-For this task, we needed to compute the miror shader by calculating the reflected ray by normsalizing the reflect of xyz coordinates and the vector to fragment.
+For this task, we needed to compute the mirror shader by calculating the reflected ray.
+This was done by computing camera and normal directions and transfering it to the fragment shader.
-To obtain the color, we use the function texturecube that was given to us in the handout.
-It will sample using the refleted vector we have computed before.
-We are going to take x, y, z coordinates from it and output the resulting color.
+To obtain the color, we use the sample from the cube using texturecube that was given to us in the handout.
+It will sample using the refleted vector we have computed before using the reflect method already used previously.
+We kept in mind that the 4th component was not needed and could therefore be discarded.

 Task GL3.3.1: Phong Lighting Shader with Shadows